 What to Do After Incurring Injuries from Drunk Driver

 Due to the drunken state, the motorcyclist is always at-fault.
 You are supposed to file a claim for compensation of injuries sustained before the expiration of the statute of limitations.
 If the injuries are not severe, this filing can be done within 24 hours.
 Seeking medical treatment is the best option after the accident.
 It enables you to obtain proper documentation of medical costs.
 Thus, the at-fault cyclist’s insurer cannot deny the validity of the claim.
 If possible, you also ought to collect enough evidence at the accident scene through the police, your means, and even the witnesses.

 You need to be careful with ratifying the settlement amount offered by the insurance company without involving an experienced personal injury attorney.
 By accepting a little settlement amount, you forfeit the right to file a lawsuit against the insurance company in case the amount is not worth the injuries.
 The attorney will help you negotiate for the just amount while taking into consideration all the damages that you ought to be compensated for.
 The lawyer will also help you gather the evidence from police reports and all other relevant sources.
 He will advise you whether to accept the settlement amount or file a lawsuit against the insurance company and attend the court sessions on your behalf as you recover from your injuries.

-Finding an LA Personal Injury Attorney Near Me
+Finding an Los Angeles Personal Injury Attorney Near Me

 When injured by a negligent motorcycle rider, the best option is seeking a legal counsel that is dedicated to helping you recover the damages.
 The attorney needs to have matchless experience in handling personal injury cases.
 The LA Personal Injury Law Firm has lawyers who will fight for your compensation.
 Contact us for inquiries today by calling 310-935-0089.